 As Interim Director of UCITE, Garrett will draw upon his background in education and learning pedagogy with more than 20 years of classroom teaching experience to help faculty members explore the art and science of teaching.
 UCITE will continue to offer the Learning Fellows, Glennan Fellows, and topical lunch-time seminars through the 2017-18 academic year.
 In addition, UCITE is launching new collaborative initiatives with other University Centers this fall.

 Garrett explores the development and utilization of critical thinking skills in music classrooms and LGBTQ+ issues in music education through his research.
 He has been interviewed regarding his work on developing critical thinking skills for articles in the national music education journal Teaching Music.
 His strategies for incorporating critical thinking strategies in choral music rehearsal environments were published as part of a music text series from Hal Leonard and McGraw Hill Education, Voices in Concert.

 Originally from South Carolina, Garrett earned undergraduate and graduate degrees in music education from Florida State University.
 Before joining the Case Western Reserve faculty, he was a music educator in Central Florida and Southeast Massachusetts public schools at the middle and high school levels for more than ten years.
 He continues to work with students and teachers in public schools across the country, as a clinician and guest conductor.
 You can contact him at firstname.lastname@example.org.

-Blaine Martyn-Dow is the Administrative Assistant of UCITE.
+Blaine Martyn-Dow is the Center Administrator of UCITE.
 You can contact her in the UCITE office or email her at email@example.com.